- Home

 Related Coins

-Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: An immigrant family is shown approaching Ellis Island with a mixture of hope and uncertainty.
-The hospital building can be seen in the background.
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: A design depicting General George Washington and members of the Colonial Army crossing the Delaware River en route to very important victories during the Revolutionary War based on the 1851 painting by Emanuel Leutze is accompanied with the legend "CROSSROADS OF THE REVOLUTION", the state's name ("NEW JERSEY"), the date of its admission into Union ("1787") and the motto "E PLURIBUS UNUM".